Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Related Work

-\textbf{3D Object Detection.} DNNs have made a massive progress in 3D object detection, which is vital, especially in autonomous driving scenarios.
-Several studies \cite{Xiang3DGenerateAdpoint}\cite{Tu3DPhyAdvEx}\cite{cao2019adversarial3D} have demonstrated that LiDAR detectors can be attacked by introducing 3D adversarial objects or modifying the point cloud sensory data, which leads to a threat to self-driving.
+\textbf{Attacking 3D Object Detection.} DNNs have made a massive progress in 3D object detection, which is vital, especially in autonomous driving scenarios.
+Several studies \cite{cao2019adversarial3D, Tu3DPhyAdvEx, Xiang3DGenerateAdpoint}have demonstrated that LiDAR detectors can be attacked by introducing 3D adversarial objects or modifying the point cloud sensory data, which leads to a threat to self-driving.
 Xiang et al. \cite{Xiang3DGenerateAdpoint} proved that models taking point cloud data as input can be attacked.
 Tu et al. \cite{Tu3DPhyAdvEx} place an adversarial object on the roof of victim vehicles to escape from the LiDAR detectors.
 Cao et al. \cite{cao2019adversarial3D} generated robust physical adversarial objects to successfully attack the Baidu Apollo system.
+They also presented an effective adversarial sensor perturbation attack~\cite{cite_3d_cao19xiao} and leveraged laser-based spoofing techniques to physically remove selected 3D point clouds to hide an object of interest ~\cite{cite_3d_cao2023you}.
+Liu et al.~\cite{cite_3d_slowlidar} presented an attack method SlowLiDAR to maximize LiDAR detection runtime.